Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Scenarios

-Sensemaking to uncover data injustice can inform the responsible construction of more just algorithms.
+This scenario demonstrates the descriptive and prescriptive power of the Iceberg Sensemaking model.
+It describes the shortcomings of data used for predictive policing, explains how this system leads to algorithmic injustice through automated systems for predictive policing, and also prescribes improvements through the introduction of alternative schemas reflecting the disproportionate and underrecognized scale of white-collar crime.
+In this way, sensemaking to uncover data injustice can inform the responsible construction of more just algorithms.
 It can also be used to call out algorithmic injustice in action.
-This scenario echoes a pointed rebuke of algorithmic injustice that inverts the typical, unjust model of predictive policing~\cite{cliftonPredictingFinancialCrime}.
-We encourage further critical sensemaking work in the many other domains in which algorithmic injustice has already been revealed, such as banking~\cite{eubanks_automating_2018} and targeted advertising~\cite{cadwalladr_revealed_2018}.
+This scenario reflects efforts to rebuke algorithmic injustice by inverting the typical, unjust model of predictive policing and redirecting it toward those who commit crime from a position of privilege \cite{lavigne_TK_2017}.
+We encourage further critical sensemaking work in other domains in which algorithmic injustice has already been revealed, such as banking \cite{eubanks_automating_2018} and targeted advertising \cite{cadwalladr_revealed_2018}.

-This scenario demonstrates the descriptive, explanatory, and prescriptive power of the Iceberg Sensemaking model.
-It describes the shortcomings of data used for predictive policing, explains how this system leads to algorithmic injustice, and prescribes improvements through the introduction of alternative schemas for critique.